howl-editor/howl/site/source/doc/manual/configuration.md

 Things that are meant to be configurable in Howl are exposed as "configuration variables".
 Configuration variables can be set either interactively from within Howl, using the `set` command, or programmatically from code.
-To get an overview of currently available variables, type `set` and press `space` at the readline to view a list.
+To get an overview of currently available variables, type `set` and press `space` at the command line to view a list.

 Configuration variables can be specified at three different levels in Howl, in ascending order of priority: